 Fortunately, we live in a data-driven world and are not forced to navigate under assumptions.

-We now know that companies who invested in their privacy programs have achieved impressive ROI and secured an upper hand over their competition.
+We now know that companies that invested in their privacy programs have achieved impressive ROI and secured an upper hand over their competition.

 “Over the past few years, data privacy has evolved from “nice to have” to a business imperative and critical boardroom issue.”
 Cisco Data Privacy Benchmark Study 2020